SELF LEVELING FLUTE PADS

 OPEN HOLE CUPS

-Metal bushings must be replaced with JS leakproof Delrin bushings (other brands of plastic bushings do not seal well with Digital Gold pads).
-These bushings slide on and off smoothly and make shimming an easy job while reducing the likelihood of damaging a pad.
+Metal bushings should be replaced with JS leakproof Delrin bushings.
+JS delrin bushings slide on and off smoothly and make shimming an easy job while reducing the likelihood of damaging a pad.
 The delrin bushings and gaskets are essential for JS pads because they are flexible and provide a seal against the inner collar (metal bushings will leak).
 If there are too many partial shims and the pad is tilted, it will leak at the bushing and need special thicker bushing gaskets.
 Check for bushing leakage by performing a suction test with a piece of tubing on the pad.
 Order bushings that are .1mm (.004″) smaller than the outside diameter of the cup chimney.